isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-smells-do-raccoons-hate.markdown

 Here are a few smells that Raccoons hate:
 - - citronella, Hot Pepper, Onions, lavender, predator urine, peppermint essential oils, and Eviction fluid.
-I hope this article was informative and that you found a solution to your raccoon problem.
-For more information, or if you have any questions please leave me a comment below.
+I hope this article was informative and that you found a solution to your raccoon problem.�For more information, or if you have any questions please leave me a comment below.